 The 4-H Ontario Ambassador program provides youth with advanced level training in leadership, citizenship, communications and public relations.
 Ambassadors put their energy and 4-H experiences to work recruiting new members and sharing the 4-H story.
-Throughout 2017, each of 4-H Ontario’s six Ambassadors will submit blog entries about their experiences in the program.
-The 4-H Ontario Ambassador program is proudly sponsored by GROWMARK, Inc. and UPI Energy.
-For more info on the Ambassador program click here.
-To book an Ambassador for your event please complete the request form.
+Throughout 2018, each of 4-H Ontario’s Ambassadors will submit blog entries about their experiences in the program.
+To book an Ambassador for your local event click here.
+The 4-H Ontario Ambassador Program is sponsored by FS.

-Submitted by Nicole French, 4-H Ontario Youth Ambassador from Peel 4-H Association
+Submitted by Evan Jenkins, 4-H Ontario Youth Ambassador from Elgin 4-H Association